 - This can also be arranged as a numbered or bulleted-list.

 - If possible or applicable, each recommendation should appear in sequence with the order of points in the list of conclusions.

 - If possible, each recommendation should provide a response to each problem identified in the list of conclusions.

 - Each recommendation should be action-oriented, concise, and clear.

 - Each recommendation should also be realistic and feasible within the identified needs and constraints of the client and also within the current social, economic, and political climate.

 - Write each recommendation in the future tense, as appropriate.

 The order of these sections varies depending on whether it is an inductive or deductive report.
-Business reports will also need a reference list, and sometimes include a letter or memo (see below) to the client, a title page, table of contents and/or appendices.
+Business reports will usually need a reference list, and sometimes include a letter or memo (see below) to the client, a title page, table of contents and/or appendices.